 - A high-class prostitute had taken one thousand coins from a man who promised to come visit her soon.
 Three years passed and he never came, but she was an honorable woman and did not take any more wages in that entire time.
 But she had grown very poor and so went to court.
 Because such a long time had passed, the judges cleared her obligation to the customer and told her she could go back to work as normal.
 Right after she walked out of court a man propositioned her, and as soon as she held out her hand to take his money she saw the man from three years ago and was filled with guilt, so she pulled her hand back and turned down her new suitor.
 The man from the past then revealed himself as Indra, king of the gods.
 Floating in the air, he explained that he had been testing her virtue and people should take their example from her.
 He filled her home with the seven precious jewels and returned to heaven.

 With everybody’s advice recorded on their golden tablet, the brahmins returned home and gave it to their king.
-And when he fulfilled the five virtues, rain began to fall.
+And when he fulfilled the five precepts, rain began to fall.
 The kingdom was again thriving and the people no longer lived in fear.